 ACRES is a Singapore-based charity, founded by Singaporeans.
 Our work is concentrated in Singapore and Southeast Asia.

-Yes, you can call the 24-hour ACRES Wildlife Rescue Hotline on 97837782 if you find a native wild animal or abandoned exotic wild animal in need of help, or if you know of anyone keeping prohibited wild animals as pets or of any shops or traders illegally selling wild animals or wild animal parts.
+Yes, you can call the ACRES Wildlife Rescue Hotline at 97837782 (manned from 7am to 1am daily) if you find a native wild animal or abandoned exotic wild animal in need of help.
+If you know of anyone keeping prohibited wild animals as pets or of any shops or traders illegally selling wild animals or wild animal parts, kindly email us at crime@acres.org.sg.

 Periodically, as a charity organization, we encounter significant constraints in terms of both manpower and capacity.
 As a charity with a solitary full-time veterinarian, there are instances where we may recommend contacting NParks under the subsequent circumstances: